 Dir.
 Morrison's request for comments.

 (CEQA sm. winery def. see appendix B, #10)

 The Planning Commission is a public event.
 Its meetings are predictable and previewed on the county's website and in the Register.
 Its proceedings are broadcast and a video archive is retained.
 The county claims that the public will have a similar opportunity to vet projects being presented to the Zoning Administrator.
 But notification will only go to residents within 1000' of the project.
 No previews in a public calendar.
 And likely no mention in the Register.
-It will then be up to a neighbor to make the project known to a wider audience, a daunting tsk for some.
+It will then be up to a neighbor to make the project known to a wider audience, a daunting task for some.
 Once the hearing is done, no record beyond brief meeting minutes will be available for review.
 But the collective changes that these projects bring, with increased tourism throughout the remote areas of the county and the expansion of taxpayer-funded infrastructure to accommodate an ever increasing number of tourists and employees, will affect the county as a whole, not just the immediate neighbors.

-highlights, county and municipal governments seem to see a growth economy as the prime objective of governance.
-As we have seen in all meetings throughout the last few years, the county is unwilling to seriously consider the increasing cumulative impacts of "growth" that have led to so much resident opposition.
+highlights, county and municipal governments seem to see a "growth" economy based on tourism as the prime objective of planning decisions.
+As we have seen in all meetings throughout the last few years, the county is unwilling to seriously consider the increasing cumulative impacts of growth that have led to so much citizent opposition.
 In this proposal, conceding to the demands of the development industries, they wish to make the opposition more difficult.

 "While other Bay Area counties have experienced unprecedented development and urban infrastructure expansion over the last four decades, Napa County's citizens have conscientiously preserved the agricultural lands and rural character that we treasure."